 Experiment with Elements:

-Your podcast outro can incorporate various elements like recap, CTA, appreciation, teaser for the next episode, and podcast outro music.
+Your podcast outro can incorporate various elements like a recap, CTA, appreciation, a teaser for the next episode, and podcast outro music.
 Mix and match to find the combination that fits your style.
 Remember, your outro can evolve over time as you discover what works best.

 A consistent podcast outro builds brand identity.
 Whether it’s a signature phrase, intros and outros music, or format, repetition creates familiarity.
-Over time, podcast outro becomes synonymous with your podcast, making it instantly recognizable.
+Over time, the podcast outro becomes synonymous with your podcast, making it instantly recognizable.